-- at least 10 ft away from the unit supply air opening. - where the SAT sensor is not within sight of the heater. - in a position where a good portion of the air is mixed supply air. - where the sensing element is not obstructed (insulation).
+- at least 10 ft away from the unit supply air opening. - where the SAT sensor is not within sight of the heat exchanger cells. - in a position where a good portion of the air is mixed supply air. - where the sensing element is not obstructed (insulation).

-The SAT sensor must be field wired back to the SAT wire harness in the low voltage wire bundle by the unit control box.
-See Fig. 45 for SAT wire harness location.
+The SAT sensor must be field wired back to the SAT wire harness in the low voltage wire bundle.
+See Fig. 50 for SAT wire harness location for units with multi-stage gas heat.
+For units without multi-stage gas heat, the SAT harness is located in the wire loop right next to the control box.
 The SAT wire harness connects to plug 22 (pins 5 and 6) in the low voltage plug panel.
 The low voltage plug panel is on the right side of the control box.
 See Fig. AA in Appendix E for low voltage plug panel layout.

-Fig. 45 - SAT Sensor Harness
+Fig. 50 - SAT Sensor Harness